learn-co-curriculum/dsc-data-visualization-intro/README.md

 ## Matplotlib Plotting Library

 The Matplotlib plotting library provides a range of built in functions to start visualizing data with minimal effort.
+Recall that a _library_ is a collection of code that allows you to perform many actions without having to write a ton of lines of code that does not come with Python.

-First, import `matplotlib`'s `pyplot` module (a module is a unit of prewritten code that you can use in your projects) into your working environment along with `numpy` (one of the most popular Python libraries for scientific computing) to create some sample data.
-You will see that importing the `pyplot` module from Matplotlib provides simple and agile creation of plots.
+First, import `matplotlib`'s `pyplot` library.
+You don't fully have to understand this code right now, just remember that you need to run this line to introduce P You will see that importing the `pyplot` module from Matplotlib provides simple and agile creation of plots.

 ```python
 import matplotlib.pyplot as plt